A Brief History

 Postville, a town of less than 2300 people was greatly affected by the arrests, and Agriprocessors went out of business.
 Although the raid received national news coverage, there was considerable criticism from Labor Unions and other groups that the low level workers and illegals were targeted more than the enabling executives and supervisors.
 Other criticism came from the Wage and Hour overtime pay investigation that was cut short by the raid, meaning those convicted and deported never got the overtime pay they deserved for their work.
 The rapid mass form of “justice” was also given scrutiny as potentially unfair.
 Original news reports were that executives and bosses were not arrested or charged, enraging a segment of the public.
 This error was later rectified.

-What do you think about illegal immigrants in the United States?
+Question for students (and subscribers): What do you think about illegal immigrants in the United States?
 This seems to be an emotional hot topic today, perhaps more than ever.
-Please feel free to give us your opinions on the subject, whatever those opinions are.
+Please feel free to give us your opinions on the subject, whatever those opinions are, in the comments section below this article.

 Your readership is much appreciated!